wildfly/quickstart/ha-singleton-deployment/README.md

 In this example, the service is a timer that is initialized by a `@Startup @Singleton` bean.
 The example is built and packaged as a single EJB archive.

+For more information about singleton deployments, see _HA Singleton Deployments_ in the [Development Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for JBoss EAP.

 ## System Requirements